daniel1919-00/GreyHackScripts/README.md

 A collection of scripts made for [Grey Hack](https://store.steampowered.com/app/605230/Grey_Hack/).

 ## Available scripts
+- CoreKit - A collection of small utilities and helpers
 - PrepKit - A hybrid C-style preprocessor for GreyScript.

 ## Useful resources